SM 3.0: Development

 Accordingly, SM divided SM artists into "five plus one" (5+1) production centers, where five of the centers would guarantee "independent" decision-making by arranging artist-only production and "essential" functions and show off "improved" IP creation by respecting "creative" autonomy.
-Additionally, a virtual artist or IP production center would be dedicated to the production and operation management of virtual artists, such as Naevis, to continue its "leading" position in the future entertainment industry represented by the metaverse.
+Additionally, a virtual artist or IP production center would be dedicated to the production and operation management of virtual artists, such as s, to continue its "leading" position in the future entertainment industry represented by the metaverse.
 The production centers would grow into an in-house label, supporting label independence for artists with "established" musical or business originality, providing independence and opportunities for growth simultaneously, and a reward structure based on performance.
 SM would also establish a 100% invested music publishing subsidiary to ensure that "high-quality" music would be "evenly" delivered to each production center and label and build an extensive music pool.
 By signing contracts with composers, lyricists, and international music publishing companies, it planned to grow into another new source of revenue for SM by fostering it as a "unique, global" music publishing company.

 In the multi-production center, a separate music selection council called the Artists and Repertoire (A&R) Committee would be created to help produce "quality" music that would fulfill SM's standards.
 The committee is a consultative body composed of A&R managers from each production center and professionals from organizations under the A&R Headquarters.
 It would maintain the SM music standard through the joint intelligence of music experts.
 An IP Committee would also be established separately from the production center to discuss management with its main agenda for concept planning of new artists, which is the phase before being assigned to the production center or label independence for mature artists.
 The consultative body would consist of production center leaders, a chief financial officer (CFO), and a consulting group composed of "specialized" external organizations, prioritizing IP planning and operation and understanding the market and fans rather than a few company executives and employees.